-$$\lambda(j,k) = \langle y[n], \varphi{j+1,k}(n) \rangle = \frac{1}{\sqrt{L}} \sum{n} y[n]\varphi{j+1,k}(n)$$ $$\gamma(j,k) = \langle y[n], \psi{j+1,k}(n) \rangle = \frac{1}{\sqrt{L}} \sum{n} y[n]\psi{j+1,k}(n)$$
+$$\lambda(j,k) = \langle y[n], \varphi{j+1,k}(n) \rangle = \frac{1}{\sqrt{L}} \sum{n} y[n] \varphi{j+1,k}(n)$$ $$\gamma(j,k) = \langle y[n], \psi{j+1,k}(n) \rangle = \frac{1}{\sqrt{L}} \sum{n} y[n] \psi{j+1,k}(n)$$

 To achieve desired compression using DWT, we need to select appropriate wavelet and scaling filters.
 We tested the accuracy of our classifier using two different wavelet filters: Daubechies and Symlets.
 We choose Daubechies D4 (four coefficients per filter) wavelet and scaling filters because the models trained with the DWT features extracted using these filters achieved higher classification accuracy.
-For each keystroke, we perform DWT 3 times on each one of its (q-1) = 3 waveforms, which is achieved by applying DWT on the approximation coefficients obtained from the previous steps.
+For each keystroke, we perform DWT 3 times on each one of its (q - 1) = 3 waveforms, which is achieved by applying DWT on the approximation coefficients obtained from the previous steps.
 We choose to apply DWT 3 times because this preserves enough details of those waveforms required for successful classification while achieving maximum compression.
 WiKey uses only the approximation coefficients as keystroke features and discards the detail coefficients because approximation coefficients alone result in good classification accuracy.
 Therefore, we have $3 \times M_T \times M_R$ keystroke shapes for every keystroke, i.e. the approximation coefficients of all 3 waveforms extracted from the CSI time series in each TX-RX antenna pair, where M_T is the number of transmitting antennas and M_R is the number of receiving antennas.
-Figures ?? through ?? show feature extraction procedure performed on the 2^{nd} keystroke waveforms for keys 'i' and 'o', extracted from TX-1, RX-1 antenna pair.
+Figures 5(a) through 6(b) show feature extraction procedure performed on the 2^{nd} keystroke waveforms for keys 'i' and 'o', extracted from TX-1, RX-1 antenna pair.

-7. CLASSIFICATION
+VII.
+CLASSIFICATION

 After obtaining DWT based shape features of keystrokes, WiKey builds training models for classification using them.
 As WiKey needs to compare shape features of different keystrokes, we need a comparison metric that provides an effective measure of similarity between shape features of two keystrokes.
 WiKey uses a well-known method called dynamic time warping (DTW) that calculates the distance between waveforms by performing optimal alignment between them.
+Using DTW distance as the comparison metric between keystroke shape features, WiKey trains an ensemble of knearest neighbour (kNN) classifiers using those features from all TX-RX antenna pairs.
+WiKey obtains decisions from each classifier in the ensemble and uses majority voting to obtain final result.
+Next, we first explain how we apply DTW on the keystroke shape features and then explain how we train the ensemble of classifiers.